The Founder Tax: The cost of founder-dependent revenue

 Delivery Scope leakage, margin loss, rework, and avoidable client friction

-Leadership Weekly review turns into exception handling because the pipeline can’t be inspected or enforced with confidence
+Leadership Weekly review turns into exception handling because the pipeline can’t be trusted

-More effort won’t fix a weak sales system
+More effort and “rescue hires” won’t fix a weak revenue system

-A CEO once told me his growth strategy for the year was “grinding.”
-That’s what teams fall back on when the sales system can’t carry the load.
+A founder once told me his growth strategy for the year was “grinding.”
+That’s what teams fall back on when the revenue system still depends on the founder.

 Building a founder-independent revenue system